 |Small Home||Average Home||Large Home|

 Did you Know?
-Data compiled by the International Renewable Energy Agency (IRENA) shows that the cost of PV solar energy has dropped by 73% since 2010 and is expected to drop by another 50% by 2020.
+Data compiled by the International Renewable Energy Agency (IRENA) shows that the cost of PV solar energy has dropped by 73% since 2010 and is expected to drop even more in terms of panel pricing and efficiency.

 Pro Tip: Find additional cost savings in your area.
-Many energy companies and state programs offer rebates and credits for the installation or renewable energy equipment.
+Many energy companies and state programs offer local energy efficiency rebates and tax credits for the installation of renewable energy equipment.

 Solar power systems definitely qualify.
 Call your local energy provider or search the Database of State Incentives for Renewables & Efficiency.